madhav-madhusoodanan/BITS-Blockchain-dev-recruitment-tasks/README.md

 </ol>

 ## Motivation for project quality
-The best project that comes out of the recruitment task will be considered for use as a tool in the future recruitment rounds of BITS Blockchain, subject to review.
+The best project that comes out of the recruitment task may be considered for use as a tool in the future recruitment rounds of BITS Blockchain, subject to review.

+Do your best, this is your motivation to make your project more useful than just a GitHub repository that will be forgotten over time.